afoyer/portfolio/README.md

 -   Project Cards that expand with a cool animation!
 -   Added a photos page that calls my flickr account to display pictures I have taken. :camera:

+## What I am working on.
+-   Infinite Scrolling on pictures (smaller payload on initial load)
+-   More Content!